 A file sharing server is common for most small businesses, but it’s a cumbersome “system” (actually, it’s not even a system in the true sense) and doesn’t promote easy retrieval or fast changes, and it doesn’t inspire much confidence in your document control “system”.

-ISO 9001 (clause 4.2.3) requires a document control process which demonstrates that your documents:
+ISO 9001 (clause 7.5) requires a documented information process which demonstrates that your documents:

-You could say the same for your record control (ISO 9001 4.2.4) process, too.
+You could say the same for your recorded information (ISO 9001 7.5) process, too.
 Plus, there are implied requirements for document backup, security, and scalability.
-How well does your manual file server document control system conform to the document control objectives?
+How well does your manual file server conform to the documented information control objectives?

-Managing policies and procedures to comply with the document control requirements of ISO 9001 is a little different.
+We offer free policies and procedures, managing them to comply with the document control requirements of ISO 9001 is a little different.
 Do you approve your documents with a written signature and scan the approved document into your file server as a PDF file?
 Some keep a separate transaction log of approvals and reviews, while others type in an approver, reviewer, and author’s name into the document and leave it at that.

 Tracking changes, revisions, and relevant versions is very cumbersome in a manual system.
 Most people keep an archive folder for the older files.
 It’s a good idea to use MS-Word’s “track changes” feature to show what has changed since the last revision.